ahcodedthat/socket_config_rs/README.md

-# socket-config — Set up sockets according to command line option or configuration file
+# socket_config — Set up sockets according to command line option or configuration file

 This library sets up sockets in a way that can be controlled by the user of your application, such as through a command-line option or configuration file.